 - Emotional and behavioral difficulties

 A: Evaluations are tailored to answer the questions parents, teachers, and/or students bring to us.
 Thus, the test battery is likely to be somewhat different for each student tested.
-Common issues include possible learning disabilities in the areas of reading, writing, and/or math; possible attention deficits; giftedness; and other learning issues related to performance and/or behavior in an academic setting.
-Emotional concerns are also frequently screened during these assessments but are not typically the primary focus of an evaluation.
+Common issues include possible learning disorders in the areas of reading, writing, and/or math; possible attention deficits; giftedness; and other learning issues related to performance and/or behavior in an academic setting.
+Emotional, behavioral, and social concerns are also frequently screened/assessed during these evaluations.

-A: To schedule an appointment, call the Psychoeducational Clinic at (919) 515-1713.
+A: To schedule an appointment, please call the Psychoeducational Clinic at (919) 515-1713.
 If no one is available, leave your name, phone number, a time you can be reached, and a brief statement of the reason for your call.
-Your call will be returned as soon as time allows, hopefully within a day.
+Your call will be returned as soon as time allows, typically within 24 hours.
 Background information and questionnaires will then be emailed to you.
 Once these forms are returned, along with a $150 deposit that is applied to the total cost of your evaluation, we will contact you to schedule your appointment(s).
 Scheduled appointment times are reserved for you alone, and you are responsible for contacting the Clinic should your plans change.

 For full evaluations, payment is typically broken into three parts.
 The initial deposit of $150 is due with your registration materials and will be applied to your total balance.
 Half of the estimated remaining cost is due at the initial parent intake, and the remaining balance is due at the feedback session.
 For AG and EKE evaluations, a $150 deposit is requested with your registration materials, and the remaining balance is expected at the testing session.
 Flexibility in payment schedule is available upon request.
-Payment is made by cash or by check made out to NCSU.
+Payment is made by check made out to NCSU.
 Payment is also available via credit/debit cards through the following website: go.ncsu.edu/paymyclinicbill.
 Please be advised that there is a 2% “convenience fee” added automatically by NCSU when paying by credit/debit card.

-A: We do not generally provide direct intervention services.
+A: We do not generally provide direct intervention services, such as tutoring.
 One goal of most evaluations, however, is to develop a "plan of action" to address referral concerns.
-We will help you to know how and with whom to embark on this plan.
+We will help you to determine how and with whom to embark on this plan.
 You may decide at a later time to initiate re-evaluation either for up-dated information or to respond to new issues.